All Episodes

 Some are not that significant.

-But we have a very good chance of getting there.
+One is probably the most significant, but we have a very good chance of getting there.

 We didn't get there, but we have a very good chance of getting there.

-I would like to thank President Putin and his entire team whose faces, who I know in many cases, otherwise, other than that, whose faces I get to see all the time in the newspapers.
+I would like to thank President Putin and his entire team, whose faces, who I know in many cases otherwise other than that, whose faces I get to see all the time in the newspapers.

 But we had some good meetings over the years, right?

-I'll get a little heat on that one, but I could see it possibly happening.
+that one but I could see it possibly happening.

 Thank you.